hiphops-io/hiphops-io.github.io/docs/start-quickstart.md

 This guide assumes you've followed the instructions in [Installation](start-installation.md) and have `hops` installed locally with an Hiphops.io account key.

-The quick version of those instructions is:
+In case you haven't already followed them, the quick version of those instructions is:
 1. Download the Hiphops server/CLI from [here](https://github.com/hiphops-io/hops/releases/latest) and place it on your path
 1. Get your hiphops.io account key from your account page and add it to hops: `hops config addkey --keydata="COPY_PASTED_ACCOUNT_KEY"`
 1. Ensure you have GitHub and Slack connected via that same account page, we'll use those in this guide